-FILE No. 6 - Fourth arch on the north wall of the choir
+FILE no.10 - Fourth arch to the south of the choir

-- 1. Faux architectural décors by Alexandre Denuelle Oil/wax paint on plaster - 2 Stained glass windows by Gérente, designs by Flandrin Saint Dennis (1848) - 3.
-Reuse of marble columns from the original Merovingian church. - 4.
-Figurative paintings by Hippolyte Flandrin-2nd restoration Winged ox of Luke the Evangelist | 1846-1848 - 5.
+- 1. Faux architectural décors by Alexandre Denuelle Oil/wax paint on plaster - 2.
+Stained glass windows by Gérente, designs by Flandrin Saint Geneviève (1848) - 3.
+Reuse of marble columns from the original Merovingian church - 4.
+Figurative paintings by Hippolyte Flandrin-2nd restoration The Lion of Mark | 1846-1848 - 5.
 Medieval capitals painted in the 19th century - 6.
 Choir railings by Raymond Subes, 1954